Windows 11

 One of the most common problems people run into with computers is losing a file they just created.

-You worked on something yesterday — maybe a letter, a document, or a photo — and today it seems to have completely disappeared.
+Maybe you worked on something yesterday and today it seems to have completely disappeared.

 Don’t worry.
 Most of the time the file is still there.
 You just need to know how to find it.